 16. Mass Effect 2

 Mass Effect 2 is another great example of combining TPS with elements of RPG.
-It’s set in a huge galaxy where the player is put in a role of Commander Shepard, commanding a space ship with his crew.
-The crew can be expanded and the player can later choose a maximum of 3 members to accompany him.
-While it may not be the best-looking game, Mass Effect 2 manages to create a great atmosphere, with the focus on action-packed gameplay and engaging in dialogues that can change the course of the game flow.
+It’s set in a huge galaxy where the player is put in the role of Commander Shepard, commanding a spaceship with his crew.
+The crew can be expanded, and the player can later choose a maximum of 3 members to accompany him.
+While it may not be the best-looking game, Mass Effect 2 manages to create a great atmosphere, with a focus on action-packed gameplay and engaging in dialogues that can change the course of the game flow.
 It’s available for Xbox 360.

 19. Dead Space 2